-The Maps SDK is a map control for Unity that allows us to utilize Bing Maps 3D Data in Unity-Based, mixed reality experiences.
+Wondering how to make a map in Unity?
+The Microsoft Garage Maps SDK project is a great place to start!
+The Maps SDK is a map control for Unity makes it possible for any developer to utilize Bing Maps 3D Data in Unity-Based, mixed reality experiences for Hololens, Windows and Mobile devices.
 Here is a quick start guide on setting up the Maps SDK control and demoing the packaged samples.

 Before you begin working in Unity, you need to install the required software, obtain a Bing Maps Key and create a UnityID.